Chapter 13: Standing Inseparable from the Universal

 All this is an area of consideration which is totally alien to ordinary human thinking.
 It is something surprising, transforming, shocking, and illuminating in a new way, and makes you something totally different from what you are.
 You cease to be a person, a human being, a man or a woman.
 You do not know what you are.
 You will be floating in some atmosphere which cannot be considered as anything at all in ordinary language.

-Salokya is something like feeling oneself in the Kingdom of God.
+In religious circles—in bhakti shastras, or the yoga of devotion—we are told that salvation is of four kinds: salokya, samipya, sarupya, sayujya.
+Salokya is something like feeling oneself in the kingdom of God.
 You cannot understand what it all means.
 Suffice it to say it is something.
-You have entered the very Kingdom of the Absolute.
-Conceiving it is not practicable at present, because the mind is not prepared for it yet in this course of study.
+You have entered the very kingdom of the Absolute.
+To conceive it is not practicable at present, because the mind is not yet prepared for it in this course of study.
 It is a matter for you to personally attain in your individual practice.
-When you feel as if you have landed on the runway, as it were, of the Kingdom of God—you have landed your plane in the airport of God's Kingdom—you feel a thrill.
+When you feel as if you have landed on the runway, as it were, of the kingdom of God—you have landed your plane in the airport of God's kingdom—you feel a thrill.
 You have not seen anything of God, but you are in His kingdom; that is itself sufficient.
-"I have landed in India."
 You are still at the airport and have not seen anything yet, but it does not matter; you are there.
-This is one kind of salvation, to feel oneself as present in the Kingdom of God.
+This is one kind of salvation, to feel oneself as present in the kingdom of God.

-In the third stage, you look like one of the denizens, citizens of that kingdom.
-You are not a foreigner with alien dress entering into that kingdom.
+In the third stage, you look like one of the denizens or citizens of that kingdom.
+You are not a foreigner with alien clothes entering into that kingdom.
 You begin to shine like anybody else there.
-You look like everybody inhabiting that kingdom; you become a shining personality.
-The kind of being and contour cannot be described.
+You look like everybody inhabiting that kingdom.
+You become a shining personality, and that kind of being and contour cannot be described.
 This is called sarupya, having the same form as the people, the individuals, the salvation-attained souls inhabiting that kingdom.

-The last is, of course, the entry into God's Being; that is sayujya.
-This is something like what is told to us in these yoga techniques of an ascent that is going to rise higher than these stages that we have already considered as savitarka, nirvitarka, savichara and nirvichara—where pure Universal Thought begins to operate, and we stand inseparable from the Universe itself.
+The last is, of course, entry into God's Being; that is sayujya.
+This is something like what is told to us in these yoga techniques of an ascent that is going to rise higher than these stages that we have already considered as savitarka, nirvitarka, savichara and nirvichara—where pure universal thought begins to operate, and we stand inseparable from the universe itself.